puppipay/education/firststdbitcoin.md

 Common mans view.
 Where is he placed

-- What a common man things and does
+- What a common man(salary, traders, workers) thinks and does

-- What players of economy do
+- What market creators in economy do

 #### Chapter-7